sujaysamanta/grpc-gateway-demo/README.md

 ```

+✅ Note:
-✅ Note: Compare the above responses, and you will see when the header `x-api-version` is omitted it defaults `"1.0.0"`
+   you will see from the above response that
+   when the header `x-api-version` is omitted it defaults `"1.0.0"`

 ©️ [️Hashicorp](https://www.hashicorp.com/)